 Quite simply, studying online means that some of the learning and interaction that takes place in a physical classroom now takes place online.
-For example, students can log onto the WIT online learning system and view their lecture online as opposed to having to attend the physical classroom on campus.
+For example, students can log onto the SETU Waterford online learning system and view their lecture online as opposed to having to attend the physical classroom on campus.
 Students can contribute to online discussion forums to facilitate peer learning and collaboration with fellow students on the same programme in a similar manner to the discussions that took place on campus.
 Students may be also submitting their assignments online saving them the need to visit the campus and also reducing printing costs for the students.
 Each blended and online course includes an induction session for all students providing them with the opportunity to learn more about how the studying online works for that courses.

 Are online courses accredited?

 Yes, online courses are accredited and go through the same quality assurance procedures as the courses delivered full time on campus.
 Have a look at further detail on our courses that are delivered in a blended or online mode to find out more about the amount of credits and level of award for each course.